-In addition to the World History survey (Hist 2c: 1700-present), I teach upper division courses covering German history from 1800 to the present, including topical courses about the Nazi and other genocides and their legacies.
+In addition to the World History survey (Hist 2c: 1700-present), I teach upper division courses covering German history from 1800 to the present, including topical courses about the Nazi Holocaust and other genocides, and their legacies.
 My research focuses on how, since 1945, various groups have looked back on events in the Nazi period.
-In UCSB’s graduate program I teach courses about museums and what is commonly called collective memory, as well as on German history.
+In UCSB’s graduate program I teach courses about museums and what is commonly called collective memory, as well as on German history and digital history.

 I am also interested in how people use the internet to find historical information.
 My extensive personal website has web pages about my research and the full texts of many of my publications.
 The sections below on this web page list and link to the most important items.

 - “Hitler, the Dagger-Stab, and ‘What if They Came for You’: Icons of German History in the Twentieth Century.”

 A collection of reception history case studies, each showing how an event was portrayed while it transpired and how that portrayal has evolved since then.

 - Das Erbe von Dachau (see my Dachau Page for more information)